thaljef/synopsys-detect-bash-completion/README.md

-# Bash Completions For Black Duck Detect
+# Bash Completions For Synopsys (Black Duck) Detect

-Suggests options and parameters to complete Black Duck Detect commands
+Suggests options and parameters to complete Synopsys (Black Duck) Detect commands

 # Installation

 In all cases, you simply need to install the appropriate bash completion package (if not already installed) and then copy the `detect` completion script from this repository into the right directory.
 For example:

 ```bash
 sudo apt-get install bash-completion